try-skycn/SJTU-MS106-MinCut/README.md

 # File Structure

-Sources files are in the src/ directory.
+Sources files are in the `src/` directory.

-Head files are in the include/ directory.
+Head files are in the `include/` directory.

-Executable file is in the bin/ directory.
+Executable file is in the `bin/` directory.

 # Make

-Befor you make, make sure that there is a directory obj/ in your project directory.
+Befor you make, make sure that there is a directory `obj/` in your project directory.

-"makefile" is with sources files.
+`makefile` is in the same directory with sources files.